August 17, 2021

 Often, the initial causes you identify are actually symptomatic or a secondary cause of a deeper issue.
 In order to understand the deeper cause, use the 5 Whys brainstorming technique to ask “Why?” several times within your brainstorming session.

-For example, if you identify that an employee skipped a critical step in your process, ask what contributed to them skipping that step.
-They may have referenced outdated documentation and used an old process instead.
 Then, you’d want to jump back to the “Method” or “Rules/Procedures” factor and also add that the documentation is inconsistent throughout your facility or onboarding process.
 Asking “why?” for that cause, you might identify that there is no process to regularly update documentation or that a certain resource is left out of your update process.

 For each deeper cause identified, they can be listed in the diagram as an offshoot or a smaller “fishbone”.